mudpi/mudpi-core/README.md

 ```

 ### Caveats
 While I was creating MudPi there was a ton of debugging along the way.
-I experienced a bunch of odd behavior that ranged from bugs in code, weird things due to small electronics, and still unknowns.
+I experienced a bunch of odd behavior that ranged from bugs in code, weird things due to small electronics, and still unknowns (aka leaving solder flux on connections...).

 Here are a few things I ran into:
 * When using DHT11 temperature sensor on an Arduino it would connect and read correctly on the first script run for as long as the script ran for.
 However on the second run the sensor/device would timeout and never work unless I rebooted.
 * Temperature one wire probes tested and read fine on their own but as soon as they were loaded with other sensors they would always return bad readings.
 * Rain sensors are a bit difficult to get accurate time ranges of rain because moisture and corrosion on the sensor cause elongated moisture readings.
 I had to typically wipe them off once or twice a week.
+* Flux and small electronics can have leak voltage quite easily if your not super clean with your hardware work which can interfere with readings.

 ## Contributing